Speaking of Science: Introducing Notice and Comment into the Legislative Process

 Congress enacts, on a nearly continuous basis, a variety of laws that affect scientific research and progress.
 Some of these laws have an unquestionably positive effect.
-For instance Congress’ creation of the National Institutes of Health, the National Academy of Sciences, NASA, various appropriations to fund ground-breaking research, and multitude of other laws have incalculably advanced human knowledge, and it is to Congress’ great credit that these laws have been and are continuing to be enacted.
+For instance, Congress’s creation of the National Institutes of Health, the National Academy of Sciences, and NASA; its various appropriations to fund ground-breaking research; and a multitude of other laws have incalculably advanced human knowledge, and it is to Congress’s great credit that these laws have been and are continuing to be enacted.
 However, not all laws that affect the progress of sciences are an unalloyed good.
 Quite the opposite, often the laws aim to, and in fact do, retard the progress of scientific research.
-The question is then, whether the benefit from those laws outweighs the costs imposed on scientific progress.
+The question is then whether the benefit from those laws outweighs the costs imposed on scientific progress.

 This Article proposes a solution to the problem.
 Bills that affect the progress of science ought to be evaluated by an independent body similar to the Congressional Budget Office.
-Like the CBO, this body won’t have any authority to block a bill, but it would be able to “score” it, i.e., provide information on the effect the bill will have on research.
-In order to accomplish its task, this newly created body would be required to provide notice of pending legislation and then seek comments from the interested parties, much like is done in the administrative rule-making process.
-The comments would then be collected, analyzed, and the final report presented to Congress before it votes.
-Congress will continue to be able to vote as it pleases, but with this process in place, it will be forced to do so with its eyes wide open.
-By understanding the full scope and the implication for the scientific progress of the bills it wishes to enact, Congress will produce better legislation which will be less detrimental to the scientific progress.
+Like the CBO, this body would not have any authority to block a bill, but it would be able to “score” it (i.e., provide information on the effect the bill will have on research).
+In order to accomplish its task, this newly created body would be required to provide notice of pending legislation and then seek comments from the interested parties, much like what is done in the administrative rulemaking process.
+The comments then would be collected and analyzed, and the final report would be presented to Congress before it votes.
+Congress would continue to be able to vote as it pleases, but with this process in place, it would be forced to do so with its eyes wide open.
+By understanding the full scope and the implication for the scientific progress of the bills it wishes to enact, Congress would produce better legislation, which would be less detrimental to the scientific progress.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.